CloudSlang/docs/cloudslang_editors.rst

   * From the Atom UI: **File > Settings > Install** and search for language-cloudslang
   * From the command line: ``apm install language-cloudslang``

-  **Note:** if you are behind a proxy server you may need to configure Atom as described in their `documentation
+  **Note:** If you are behind a proxy server you may need to configure Atom as described in their `documentation
   <https://atom.io/docs/v1.1.0/getting-started-installing-atom#setting-up-a-proxy>`__.